Gurpreets11/Android_Kotlin_Interview_Questions/README.md

--   **What is the use of crossinline in Kotlin?**
+* **What is the use of crossinline in Kotlin?**

-    A) When we don't want to return inside lambda function (non-local returns) that is passed as inline argument, we use crossinline keyword on that lambda argument.
+    **Answer:**<br/>When we don't want to return inside lambda function (non-local returns) that is passed as inline argument, we use crossinline keyword on that lambda argument.

     Here's an example:
     ```Kotlin